System explainer · Steam Frame

 Standalone play: useful, but limited

-Steam Frame can run games locally, but the local story needs careful wording.
+Local play is more complicated.
 Valve’s documentation describes an Arm64 SteamOS headset with compatibility paths for more than one kind of game.

 | Game type | How it may run locally | Expectation |